Mohammed Ameziane: Riffian resistance

-The organization of the Riffian resistance in this period was marked by a great precession, each of the Riffian tribes devoted a number of its men to stand by permanently in the stronghold of the Imjahden.
-Each tribe was free to organize, substitute its men and provide munitions.
-The men in the stronghold used to light up fires at night once they perceive the omens of hostile attacks, whoever sees that sign lights up another fire so that all tribes will be aware of whats going on that night and rush into the battle to join the imjahden's front lines.
+The organization of the Riffian resistance in this period was marked by a great precision, each of the Riffian tribes devoted a number of its men to remain permanently stationed in the stronghold of the Imjahden.
+Each tribe was free to organize, rotate its men and provide munitions.
+The men in the stronghold would light fires at night upon perceiving signs of hostile attacks, whoever sees that sign lights up another fire so that all tribes will be aware of what was happening that night and rush into the battle to join the imjahden's front lines.

 Change in Spanish military strategy

 Spain learned from its defeats in the autumn and summer of 1909, and waited until the end of the ploughing season to change its military strategy in which the focus was on peaceful penetration targeting weaker tribes nearby Melilia and pouring money and trade privileges on them.
 Thus, Spain moved to a dangerous step when it intensified the recruitments of the locals so as to benefit from their gun experiences and their accurate knowledge of the topography of the region.

 They played the role of a human shields in the front lines of the Spanish troops.
 This led to the disheartening of many Ruffian imjahden fighters from central Rif, especially the Ait waryaghels, who left their strongholds accusing the tribe of Aqqliat of treachery.

 Moreover, the influence exerted by the agents of Spain within the tribes was detrimental to Riffian resistance, they used to play the role of spies providing Spanish intelligence with information and implementing its plans which aims to stir disagreements and clashes between Imjahden members and their families, and also between those tribesmen recruited in the Spanish army.

-Who ever stands in their way was exposing himself to death penalty.
-Many inhabitants were compelled to be recruited in the Spanish army which provided uniform and guns which stands for power and self-protection.
+Whoever stands in their way exposed himself to the death penalty.
+Many inhabitants were compelled to join the Spanish army which provided uniform and guns symbols of power and self-protection.
 As a result, Spain occupied Bouarek plain and the region between Azghenghen and Elhociema, in addition to Nador and Selouan.
 Nevertheless, the Imjahden were able to inflict many defeats on the Spanish army (for example: Dahar Ambochanof between Selouan and Waxan).